AVu120/link-in-bio-site/README.md

 ## Link in Bio Template

-This is a template repo for a link in bio generator that I'm making, stay tuned 👀
+I used a template repo from [Cassidy Williams](https://www.linkedin.com/in/cassidoo/) to generate this link tree clone. 👀